Post 19 December

 1. Sectoral Diversification:

-• Evaluate sector-specific risks and opportunities to optimize portfolio performance and resilience.
+– Evaluate sector-specific risks and opportunities to optimize portfolio performance.

 2. Geographical Diversification:

-• Spread credit exposures across different regions or countries to reduce risks associated with regional economic downturns, political uncertainties, or currency fluctuations.
+– Spread credit exposures across different regions or countries to minimize risks associated with regional economic downturns, political instability, or currency fluctuations.

-• Consider factors such as economic growth prospects, regulatory environments, and sovereign credit risks in each geographical area.
+– Consider factors such as economic growth prospects, regulatory environments, and sovereign credit risks.

 3. Customer Segment Diversification:

-• Serve a diverse range of customer segments, including large corporations, SMEs, and individual consumers.
+– Serve a diverse range of customer segments, including large corporations, small and medium enterprises (SMEs), and individual consumers.

-• Tailor credit products and risk management approaches to meet the unique needs and risk profiles of each customer segment.
+– Tailor credit products and risk management approaches to meet the distinct needs and risk profiles of each segment.

 4. Credit Product Diversification: